Ryusufe/Todo-In-Gnome/README.md

 ## Installation

-You can install the GNOME To-Do Extension via the command line.
+You can install the GNOME To-Do Extension via the [Extension Manager](https://github.com/mjakeman/extension-manager) at [Todo, すること](https://extensions.gnome.org/extension/7418/todo/).
+Or via the command line.
 Follow these steps:

 1. **Navigate to the GNOME extensions directory**:
 ```bash